Facts & Advice

 The winters are generally mild, comparing favorably with European summers.
 But we do get some days when temperatures dive, especially in high-lying areas such as the Drakensberg, so be prepared with jerseys and jackets.

 Walking shoes are a good idea all year-round, with warm socks in the winter.

 For game viewing, a couple of neutral-toned items will be useful, but there’s no need to go overboard.
 A good pair of walking shoes is also advisable.

-Budget 10% of total cost for tips; anything from R100 to R500 for individual curios; R50-R80 for a single takeaway meal; R100-R200 per person for a restaurant meal; and R75-R100 for a bottle of wine; R30-R60 for a cocktail and R15-R25 for a beer at restaurants.
+Budget 10% of total cost for tips; anything from R100 to R500 for individual curious; R50-R80 for a single takeaway meal; R100-R200 per person for a restaurant meal; and R75-R100 for a bottle of wine; R30-R60 for a cocktail and R15-R25 for a beer at restaurants.
 Tollgate fees vary from around R7 to as much as R40 depending on the route you’re on.

-South African safety precautions are not unlike those recommended when travelling to other countries and major cities.
+South African safety precautions are not unlike those recommended when traveling to other countries and major cities.
 More common sense than hard and fast measures, safety precautions in South Africa mostly require vigilance on behalf of the traveler and sound travel preparation.

 Only use reputable tour operators and travel and transport services.
 If you’re not sure, ask your hotel to recommend a service provider for you.

 Drinking water in South Africa is safe to drink and cook with when taken from taps in urban areas.
 Avoid drinking water from streams and rivers, especially in areas where there is human habitation.
 These may carry water-borne diseases.